apache/incubator-pegasus/rfcs/2021-02-22-disk-migrater.md

 | COMPLETED  |error[gpid.pegasus.disk.migrate.ori]   |secondary[gpid.pegasus]   |

 **Note:**
-* if replica status is `primary`, you need assign `secondary`  manually via [propose](http://pegasus.apache.org/administration/rebalance)
+* If replica status is `primary`, you need assign it `secondary`  manually via [propose](http://pegasus.apache.org/administration/rebalance).
-* any process is failed, the operation will be failed and reverted the `IDEL` status
+* Any process is failed, the operation will be failed and reverted the `IDEL` status.

 ## Client Command
 The `client` sending rpc now is [admin-cli](https://github.com/pegasus-kv/admin-cli) which support `query disk info` and `migrate disk replica`, the command like this(`help` can see the detail command ):